 What happens if no treatment is done?
 Will the curve get worse?

-Once someone is done growing, it is very rare for a curve to progress rapidly.
-We know from studies that once someone is fully grown, scoliosis less than 30 degrees tends not to get worse, while those curves greater than 50 degrees can get worse over time, by about 1 to 1 1/2 degrees per year.
+We know from studies that once someone is fully grown, scoliosis less than 30° tends to stay the same, while those curves greater than 50° can get worse over time, by about 1° per year.

 Do I have to wear a brace if I have scoliosis?

 Most people with scoliosis do not have to wear a brace.
-About one out of every six adolescent patients show signs that their curves may increase quite a lot during their growth spurts.
+About one out of every six adolescent patients shows signs of their curve enlarging during their growth spurt..
 The larger a curve gets, the more likely surgery may be needed to correct it.
-Therefore, if you have signs of curve progression, your doctor may recommend you wear a specially designed back brace to try to keep the curve from getting much larger as your spine grows.
+Therefore, if you have signs of curve progression, your doctor may recommend you wear a specially designed back brace to try to keep the curve from getting larger as your spine grows.

 What degree do you decide to do a brace?